kadena-io/kadena-docs/docs/Chainweaver-Support.md

 **.dmg for Mac — compatible with macOS High Sierra 10.13 and above**

-* Select the corresponding Download button at [https://www.kadena.io/chainweaver](https://www.kadena.io/chainweaver), and follow the on-screen instructions
+* Select the corresponding Download button at <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>, and follow the on-screen instructions

 **.deb for Linux — compatible with Ubuntu 18.04**

-* Select the corresponding Download button at [https://www.kadena.io/chainweaver](https://www.kadena.io/chainweaver).
-Detailed installation instructions can be found at [link].
+* Select the corresponding Download button at <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.

 **.ova for Windows, Linux, and Mac**

 * This is a virtual appliance used by virtualization applications such as Virtualbox
-* Select the corresponding Download button at [https://www.kadena.io/chainweaver](https://www.kadena.io/chainweaver).
-Detailed installation instructions can be found at [link].
+* Select the corresponding Download button at <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.

 ### Create a new wallet or restore an existing wallet
 ![create-a-new](../assets/Chainweaver/create-a-new.png)